Jeeva-G/Hotel-recommendation-system/README.md

-Building a Hotel-recommendation-system in Python..
+Building a Hotel-recommendation-system based on Trip Advisor Reviews in Python..